 (2) A person who induces another person to commit an offence against subsection (1) also commits an offence against subsection (1).

 4.91.
-Offences relating to nomination papers, ballot papers and ballot boxes
+Nomination papers, ballot papers and ballot boxes, offences relating to

 (1) A person who —

-(a) forges or fraudulently defaces or destroys a ballot paper or nomination paper;
+(a) forges or fraudulently defaces or destroys a ballot paper or nomination paper; or

-(b) fraudulently puts a ballot paper into a ballot box;
+(b) fraudulently puts a ballot paper into a ballot box; or

 (c) wilfully destroys, takes, opens or otherwise interferes with any ballot box or ballot papers without authority; or